The Purpose of the Health and Wellbeing Board

 the exercise, or proposed exercise, of their commissioning

-Council and is to be treated as if it were a committee appointed by
+County Council and is to be treated as if it were a committee

-that authority under section 102 of the Local Government Act
+appointed by that authority under section 102 of the Local

-not have the power to direct any of the statutory organisations.
+does not have the power to direct any of the statutory

-However where the Board has agreed a course of action is will
+organisations.
+However where the Board has agreed a course of

 Board members will come to meetings with the